 The project required highly specialized knowledge to navigate the city’s requirements and preserve its historical discourse within the local context.
 The team successfully navigated the complexities of a historic, unreinforced masonry building and the necessary permits required to operate a food hall that occupied two municipalities within Los Angeles County, all while maintaining the design integrity.

 La Coquina cervecería– Winner in Architectural Design Restaurant – Theme by Doyle Collection Co.
 Ltd.

 Shellfish dishes are the main menu at this Spanish restaurant.
 It is on the second floor of a newly constructed commercial building in Shibuya, Japan.

 The Shellfish inspired the restaurant’s design identity.
 We translated this image into materials, patterns, and forms based on this inspiration.
-What’s more, by enhancing the Catalun’s details?
-We have created an extraordinary atmosphere, so-called the trinity of Shellfish, Spain, and Sea in Spain, thanks to a culture that is deeply connected to the sea.
+What’s more, by enhancing Catalun’s details?
+We have created an extraordinary atmosphere, a so-called trinity of Shellfish, Spain, and the Sea.

 No two shellfish are alike here, as evidenced by the keyword Shellfish, and by focusing on how they appear when accumulated, we have also designed from the visual appearance side as well as from the perspective of what it would be like to be a shellfish.
 Our ceiling design is a good example.
 We tried to capture the calming atmosphere by using lustrous tiles, patterns, and mirrors to depict the wavering water surface and light refraction seen when looking up from the ocean floor where the shellfish live.
 We used mosaic mirrors and sea anemones that resembled lighting to complement the scenery outside the restaurant.